mugpeng/DROMA_Set/README.md

 - 📖 **Documentation**: [Package Documentation](https://mugpeng.github.io/DROMA_Set/)

 ## Changelog
+### Version 0.4.4
+Refactor updateDROMADatabase and updateDROMAProjects functions to improve project tracking and metadata handling; enhance listDROMADatabaseTables to filter out backup tables and include created/updated dates; update documentation for new parameters in updateDROMAAnnotation function to support vector inputs for age, data type, and other attributes.

+Enhancements Made:
+✅ Removed projects table auto-updates from updateDROMADatabase ✅ Added _mutation_raw table exclusion across all relevant functions ✅ Added dataset_type parameter to updateDROMAProjects ✅ Enhanced updateDROMAAnnotation with vector support and created_date logic ✅ Improved parameter validation and documentation

 ### Version 0.4.3
 Add updateDROMAProjects function to manage project metadata in DROMA database; enhance listDROMADatabaseTables with feature and sample counts; minor adjustments in example script.